Prague Castle

 History of St. Vitus Cathedral

-- However, the construction work came to a halt when a new king, Charles's son Wenceslas IV, came to power.
-Moreover, when the Hussite War broke out in 1419, St. Vitus Cathedral stood unfinished for almost 600 years!
+• However, the construction work came to a halt when a new king, Charles's son Wenceslas IV, came to power.
+Moreover, when the Hussite War broke out in 1419, St. Vitus Church stood unfinished for almost 600 years!
 The war and a destructive fire heavily damaged parts of the cathedral and its furnishings.

 St. Vitus Cathedral Today

-- The cathedral is considered an architectural gem today, attracting millions of visitors annually.
+• The St. Vitus Cathedral architecture is considered a stunning work of art today, attracting millions of visitors annually.
 Its soaring spires and majestic facade dominate the Prague skyline, beckoning all who come to explore its hallowed halls.

 Summer Season (April 1 - October 31) timings: